wilsonliaows/docs/connectors/netsuite.md

 The following details more information about each field.

-- Email and password

-This is the email and password of your integration user

 - Account ID

 Retrieve the account ID of your NetSuite instance from Integration>Web Services Preferences

+- Consumer key

+Consumer key from the integration record that you've just created

-- Role
+- Consumer secret

-Name of the role you've just created
+Consumer secret from the integration record that you've just created

-- Application ID
+- Token ID

-Retrieve the application ID from Integration>Manage Integrations
+Token ID from the access token that you've just created

+- Token secret

+Token secret from the access token that you've just created

 - Account timezone

 Select the timezone of your NetSuite instance in order to ensure that the dates in your NetSuite account are handled accurately.
 All datetime values used in actions/triggers for the NetSuite connection will be based on this timezone.

-- Sandbox
+- Ignore read-only fields

-Select True or False depending on whether the NetSuite instance you're trying to connect to is a sandbox or not
+If set to Yes, read-only fields will be omitted from create and update actions.
+If set to No, read-only field will appear in create and update actions.
+Trying to create or update these read-only field will cause an error.

 ## Working with the NetSuite connector